-My close friend Morgane, who I lived with in Australia, is actually studying in Lausanne, a city in the French-speaking part of Switzerland.
-This brought up the perfect opportunity to visit a country I had never been to and to reunite with her and another friend I had met in Australia, Charlotte.
-It was nice because Switzerland has never particularly been a country that I’ve been desperate to visit (there are many other countries in Europe that are further top of my hit list) so heading over I felt relaxed, with no pressure or high expectations.
+My close friend Morgane, who I lived with in Australia, is studying in Lausanne, a city in the French-speaking part of Switzerland.
+This brought up the perfect opportunity to visit a country I had never been to and to reunite with her and another friend of ours, Charlotte.
+It was nice because Switzerland was never a country that I’d been desperate to visit.
+That meant heading over I felt relaxed, with no pressure or high expectations.

-However, I would soon become utterly impressed with the stunning scenery of the place!
+However, I would soon become utterly impressed with the stunning scenery of Switzerland.

 Saturday in Montreux

-Awaking bright-eyed and bushy-tailed (more specifically, without a hangover), we decided Saturday would be the day we would embark on a day trip out of the city and start a hike.
-Morgane decided to take us to Montreux, a traditional resort town about half an hour away by train.
-Even on the train journey I was taken aback by the spectacular views and couldn’t stop staring out the window.
+Awaking bright-eyed and bushy-tailed (more specifically, without a hangover), we decided Saturday we would embark on a day trip out of the city to hike.
+Morgane chose to take us to Montreux, a traditional resort town about half an hour away by train.
+On the journey, I was taken aback by the spectacular views and couldn’t stop staring out the window.
 The azure-blue water of Lake Geneva filled the windows, and I could spot snow-capped mountains bordering the distance.

 Once we arrived, I was almost equally impressed with the quaint atmosphere of the charming town.
-There were tiny little cafes, colourful buildings and plenty of flowers!
-Spring was definitely the right season to visit.
+There were tiny little cafes, colourful buildings, and plenty of flowers.
+Spring was the right season to visit.

-We soon arrived at our hike starting point, where we were greeted with a sign informing us that there were 1055 steps to the top – fantastic.
+We soon arrived at the starting point of our hike.
+We were greeted with a sign informing us that we must climb 1055 steps to reach the top – fantastic.

-Our climb was undoubtedly gruelling, but even with plenty of photo stops we managed to arrive in good time and were rewarded with incredible views of the lake and town.
+Our climb was gruelling, but even with plenty of photo stops, we managed to arrive in good time.
+On the way up, we were rewarded with panoramic views of the lake and town.

-Climbing up further we came to the small town of Glion, meeting tonnes of adorable cats on the way.
-It’s fair to say I enjoyed the walk!
+Climbing up further, we arrived at the small town of Glion, meeting tons of friendly cats on the way.
+It’s fair to say I enjoyed the walk.

-Coming across a sloped area of grass, mid-afternoon we took the time to enjoy our picnic lunch we had bought before catching our train.
-I have to say, the Gruyère cheese was absolutely incredible!
-I have been addicted ever since.
+Coming across a sloped area of grass, mid-afternoon we took the time to enjoy a picnic lunch we had bought before catching the train.
+I have to say, the Gruyère cheese was incredible.
+I’ve been addicted ever since.

-After our descent down, we spent a more relaxing hour exploring the town by the lake, enjoying drinks by the rocks and soaking up the sun and the scenery.
-It was a fantastic day, and Montreux was picture-perfect.
+After our descent, we spent a more relaxing hour exploring the town by the lake, enjoying drinks by the rocks and soaking up the sun and the scenery.
+It was a memorable day, and Montreux was picture-perfect.